-- 67. DCS's decision was based entirely on the allegations which had been made against him, and by refusing to consider any exculpatory evidence. - 68.
-Even though DCS only looked at allegations against Adam, it concluded that there was a "preponderance of evidence" to support them.
-Adam even requested an Administrative Review of the DCS determination, but DCS refused. - 69.
-This entire ordeal has traumatized the family. - 70.
-Up until the time that DCS removed the Huff children from the Home, they had never been apart for more than twenty-four (24) hours.
-Their separation was an emotionally traumatic experience that caused the Huffs severe emotional distress. - 71.
-During the time that DCS had the children in its custody, they frequently cried themselves to sleep. - 72.
-The children are still showing signs of trauma from DCS's actions.
+- 75. Up until the time that Defendants removed the Huff children from the Home, they had never been apart for more than twenty-four (24) hours.
+Their separation was an emotionally traumatic experience that caused the Huffs severe emotional distress. - 76.
+During the time that Defendants had the children in their custody, they frequently cried themselves to sleep. - 77.
+The children are still showing signs of trauma from Defendants' actions.
 Whenever a stranger comes to the door, they run to their room and start shaking in fear.
-Additionally, the children still have difficulty sleeping and have emotional outbursts. - 73.
-Now the entire family is living in a constant state of fear, not knowing what DCS will do to them next and never truly feeling safe. - 74.
-In all of its actions and findings, there was never a single piece of evidence which suggested that either of the Huff children were abused or in danger from Adam or Laura. - 75.
-DCS based its findings and substantiations on speculation, guesswork, and a general disdain for the Huffs.
+Additionally, the children still have difficulty sleeping and have emotional outbursts. - 78.
+Now the entire family is living in a constant state of fear, not knowing what DCS will do to them next and never truly feeling safe. - 79.
+In all of its actions and findings, there was never a single piece of evidence which suggested that either of the Huff children were abused or in danger from Adam or Laura. - 80.
+Defendants based their findings and substantiations on speculation, guesswork and a general disdain for the Huffs and discriminatory motive against Laura by virtue of her disability.